R0nald88/search_engine/README.md

 ## Searching

+### Webpage Selection

+Webpage with any terms matched with query is selected for ranking, while double quoted terms in query (either phrases or single word) should be appeared in all webpages as constraint.

 ### Webpage Document Vector

 The term weighting in doument vector is the weighted average of the $TitleTFIDF$ and $BodyTFIDF$ of the terms.
 Both TFIDF are computed independently.
 To favor title matching, the weights are set to $TitleWeight:BodyWeight=7:3$.

 $DocumentTermWeight(t) = 0.7 * TitleTFIDF(t) + 0.3 * BodyTFIDF(t)$

+For term frequency shown in resulting webpages, we use the similar approach as calculating term weights.
+The frequencty hence should be in range of [0, 1]

+$DocumentTF(t) = 0.7 * TITLETF(t) + 0.3 * BodyTF(t)$

 ### Query Vector